ppy/osu-wiki/wiki/Tournaments/KEL/4/en.md

 2. All matches will be played with ScoreV2 in Head-to-Head mode.
 3. All maps will be played with No Fail enabled, along with the appropriate mods for that map.
 4. Each stage's mappool will be revealed during the official tournament stream.
-5. Special guests will be undergoing a special qualifying process separate from the normal players.
+5. Special guests will be undergoing a special qualifying process separate from the normal players, conducted in their own qualifier lobbies.
 Their results will be revealed once all qualifying lobbies have concluded.
+This process does not guarantee a spot in the tournament, as special guests must qualify for the bracket stage based on their performance.
 6. Tournament staff members are not allowed to participate as players, with the exception of commentators and GFX artists.

 ### Qualifier procedure